nipy/nibabel/doc/source/devel/make_release.rst

   * http://nipy.bic.berkeley.edu/builders/nibabel-bdist32
   * http://nipy.bic.berkeley.edu/builders/nibabel-bdist64

-  For each of these, enter the revision number (e.g. "1.3.0") in the field "Revision to build".
+  For each of these, enter the revision number (e.g. "1.4.0") in the field "Revision to build".
 Then get the built binaries in:

   * http://nipy.bic.berkeley.edu/dist-32
   * http://nipy.bic.berkeley.edu/dist-64

-  and upload them to pypi with the admin files interface.
+  and upload them to pypi with the admin files interface, or using twine_.

   If you are already on a windows machine, you could have done the manual command to upload instead: ``python setup.py bdist_wininst upload``.